What Is the USMLE? A Complete Beginner's Guide (2026)

 The Step 1 Pass/Fail Change

-- The knowledge tested on Step 1 is still critical since it forms the foundation for Step 2 CK success
+• The underlying Step 1 knowledge base remains essential — it is the foundation for Step 2 CK clinical reasoning

 How to Start Preparing